-As many of you know, this is Equal Pay Week, a time to refocus on the gender gap in pay between women and men.
-It’s hard to believe that even in 2012, U.S. women are still earning annually between 52 and 78 cents for every dollar men earn for the same jobs, with black women and Latinas earning less than white women.
+As many of you know, Equal Pay themes are an opportunity to refocus on the gender gap in pay between women and men.
+It’s hard to believe that even in 2018, U.S. women are still earning annually between 52 and 79 cents for every dollar men earn for the same jobs, with black women and Latinas earning less than white women.

 According to Ariane Hegewisch, a study director at the Institute for Women’s Policy Research, “These gender wage gaps are not about women choosing to work less than men—the analysis is comparing apples to apples, men and women who all work full time.”

-On Monday, I attended the 6th Annual Equal Pay Day NYC, hosted by the New York Women’s Agenda (NYWA), Equal Pay Coalition NYC (EPC-NYC), A Better Balance, and NYU Law Women.
+On April 17, 2012, (While over six years ago the same issues are still relevant.)
+I attended the 6th Annual Equal Pay Day NYC, hosted by the New York Women’s Agenda (NYWA), Equal Pay Coalition NYC (EPC-NYC), A Better Balance, and NYU Law Women.
 The forum presented New York Senator Kirsten Gillibrand and other NY officials championing equal pay, as well as panels and discussions on related issues such as women’s representation in the Senate (only 17%!) and how many women turn out to vote (only 20% in New York, and only 46.2% across the nation).

 The turnout at the event was wonderful, especially on a Monday morning, but with the dire economic situation for women, not only shown in the wage gaps but also in the low numbers of women finding employment post-recession, you would think this event would have been standing-room only, particularly in New York City.